practicingruby/unreleased-manuscripts/nicholas/modeling.md

 - accelerated domain modeling and understanding: archetypes allow you to quickly dissect a domain, leverage an existing meta-model to understand new domains, understand new domains by leverage examples from unrelated domains (e.g. this is like a partial shipment in an commerce domain)
 - foundational communication tool: provides a common language to discuss domain models with your team members, similar benefits as "design patterns" provides
 - agile collaboration tool: the format (e.g. color) lends itself to low-fidelity modeling techniques using post-it notes
+- color makes the archetypes easy to learn
 - allows to understand foreign and complex domains

 # Key Strategies